That-Cool-Coder/mesothelae/README.md

 WSGIScriptAlias /mesothelae/api /to/public/directory/mesothelae/mesothelae.wsgi
 ```

-Step 4: Create a directory `/var/wpd/mesothelae/` if it doesn't exist and set its permissions to octal `0777`.
-Then go to the folder of the repo and run `/setup_database.py`.
+Step 4: Create a directory `/var/ww/wpd/mesothelae/` (to hold the databases) if it doesn't exist and set its permissions to octal `0777`.
+Then go to the folder of the repo and run `/setup_databases.py`.

 Step 5: Restart apache2 - something like `sudo systemctl restart apache2`

 ## Database structure

 The databases are made with `pythondb`, a library that I coded.
-To see the structure, look in `api/setup_database.py`.
+To see the structure, look in `api/setup_databases.py`.

 ## Response format